m3talelite/Jacklust/README.md

 ```
 To preview the site download it (to your own pc).
-You can do this in the top right where it says "Download ZIP"
+You can do this in the top right where it says "CLONE OR DOWNLOAD"
+in the big green button in case you can't find it.
+Select the option "Download ZIP"

 Unpack the zip file using any unzipping program.
 (winrar, 7zip, compressor)